 For Laura Llambí, professor at the Faculty of Medicine of the University of the Republic of Uruguay, although this is an interesting study, its main weakness is that "it does not distinguish between rheumatoid arthritis and osteoarthritis".

-"The occurrence or not of this condition was based on the subjects' own response to a series of standardized questions and not on clinical diagnosis," she said.
+"The occurrence or not of this condition was based on the subjects' response to a series of standardized questions and not on clinical diagnosis," she said.

-"In view of these studies, it is important to remember that, due to the methodological design of the research, the finding implies an association between two phenomena and not necessarily a linear causal link," she warns.
+"Given these studies, it is important to remember that, due to the methodological design of the research, the finding implies an association between two phenomena and not necessarily a linear causal link," she warns.

 However, he clarifies that by proposing several explanations for the finding, "from biological pathways in which contaminants increase oxidative stress and modify the immune response (as tobacco does), to some more mechanical ones related to transportation, cargo, and body postures that involve people in procuring and cooking daily with fuels such as wood or charcoal," more research is needed, "since if these findings are replicated they could be a reason for large-scale prevention health policies.